-The other beach has a party too, but it’s not a major event, not so many people go to this one, but it’s free, and you can bring drinks to the beach and relax.
+The other beach has a party too, but it’s not a major event, not so many people go to this one.

 I spent more time on this beach because it was closer to my hotel.

-To explore the area, renting scooters is an option but be warned that the prices will be jacked up during this weekend because it’s the town’s busiest week.
+To explore the area, renting scooters is an option but prices will be jacked up during this weekend because it’s the town’s busiest week.

 One notable attraction are the natural gas fire pits.

 Keep in mind, Taiwan is a volcanic island, and the entire southern coast is covered in razor sharp volcanic rocks.

 The natural gas emitted from the rocks creates a cool fire pit that’s worth a peak during the nights.